Fourteen tons of drywall was

 rear of the living room.

-Stairs leading to bonus room
+Stairs leading to bonus room along

 with the step lights Dave installed.